What We Do

 An Equitable, Sustainable Approach

 Partner Community Capital (PCAP) is a 501(c)(3) non-profit community lender that uses a triple-bottom-line framework, meaning we seek to generate financial returns along with social and environmental good.
-We work with businesses, non-profit organizations, farms, and projects that:
+We work with businesses and non-profit organizations that:

 Generate financial returns that sustain small, locally owned enterprises and their owners.

 Provide opportunity for historically disadvantaged groups to access information, financial resources, vital community services, and employment.

 Enhance or lessen impact on natural resources through stewardship or reducing energy use, waste, pollution, or material use.

 Partner Community Capital (PCAP) lends to businesses, agricultural enterprises, and non-profits so they can improve quality of life in underserved communities, through job creation, delivery of vital products and services and environmental stewardship.
 We’re a U.S. Treasury-certified Community Development Financial Institution (CDFI).
 CDFIs provide access to capital to borrowers who cannot meet the credit standards of traditional financial institutions because of risks, real or perceived: they’re too young, undercapitalized, or in an unfamiliar industry, geography or demographic group.
 As a community-based financial institution, we can be more flexible in what and how we choose to finance.
 Our experienced lenders and loan committees help us underwrite potential borrowers carefully, and we use a range of credit enhancement programs to make good loans happen.